 Salary rates and payments for non-teaching staff are set out in the Collective Enterprise Agreement (2018 - 2021) which can be found here.

 All our remote communities offer preschools.

 The Urban and Regional Catholic Primary Schools offer Early Learning Centres for children aged 3 to 5 years with Before School, After School and Vacation Care services available at most of the schools.
-Go to the OUR SCHOOLS section of this website to find out exactly what each of our 18 school offer.
+Go to the CATHOLIC SCHOOLS section of this website to find out exactly what each of our 18 school offer.

 Catholic Education Australia offer 2 year secondments to our teachers who want to work in our remote Northern Territory Schools.

-A secondment gives you a guarantee of employment at your current school or within they our system on your return after two years working in the Northern Territory.
+A secondment gives you a guarantee of employment at your current school or within our system on your return after two years working in the Northern Territory.